NATASHA-ct/NATASHA-ct/README.md

 A motivated software engineer(full-stack developer) with a drive to learn and make a positive impact in the world. ✔️
   - 🔭 I’m currently working on Web-development projects
-  - 🌱 I’m currently learning @MICROVERSE
+  - 🌱Graduated from @MICROVERSE and Near East University
   - 💬 Ask me about Coding